 FAQ

-Although shrimp tempura is best enjoyed immediately, you can prepare the raw shrimp and the tempura batter a few days in advance as instructed.
+Shrimp tempura is best enjoyed immediately but you can prepare the raw shrimp and the tempura batter a few days in advance as instructed.
 Store the different components in separate airtight containers in the fridge.
 When ready to cook, coat the shrimp in the batter and fry as instructed.

 Other recipes you may like